Ebbo/cosmic-applet-music-player/README.md

 ## Usage

+### Adding the Applet to COSMIC Panel

+After installation, you need to add the Music Player applet to your COSMIC panel:

+1. **Open COSMIC Settings**
+2. **Navigate to Desktop → Panel → Configure panel applets**
+3. **Find "Music Player" in the available applets list**
+4. **Click to add it to your panel**

-1. **Launch**: The applet will appear in your COSMIC panel after installation
+The applet will now appear as a music icon in your COSMIC panel.

+### Using the Applet

-2. **Basic Control**: Click the music icon to open the control popup
+1. **Basic Control**: Click the music icon to open the control popup
+2. **Controls Tab**:
+   - View album artwork and song information
+   - Use media control buttons (previous, play/pause, next)
+   - Adjust volume with the precision slider
+3. **Settings Tab**:
+   - Click "Discover Players" to find available media players
+   - Select which player to control from the radio button list
+   - Enable/disable auto-detection of new players
-3. **Quick Actions**:
+4. **Quick Actions**:
    - Scroll up/down over the icon for track navigation
    - Middle-click for play/pause
-4. **Volume**: Use the slider in the popup for precise volume control

 ## Configuration

+### Player Selection

+The applet provides flexible player management through the Settings tab:

+1. **Auto-Discovery**: Click "Discover Players" to scan for available MPRIS-compatible players
+2. **Player Selection**: Use the radio buttons to choose which player to control:
+   - **None**: Disables all player control
+   - **Specific Player**: Select a discovered player from the list
+   - **Active players** are marked with ♪ symbol
+3. **Auto-Detection**: Enable to automatically detect new players when they start

+### Configuration Files

+The applet stores its configuration in:
+- `~/.config/cosmic/com.cosmic.MusicPlayer/`

-The applet automatically detects and connects to MPRIS-compatible music players.
-No additional configuration is required.
+No manual configuration editing is typically required.

 ## Supported Players